Translating SRT Subtitles with the Three-Step Reflection Method

 Extract the text within the <step3_refined_translation></step3_refined_translation>

-tags from the result, which is the translation result.
+tags from the results, which is the translation result.

-to automatically open the above UI interface in your browser.
-Enter the key you applied for in Gemini, fill in the proxy address, select the SRT subtitle file you want to translate, and select the target language you want to translate to, and try the result.
+to automatically open the UI interface in your browser.
+Enter the Gemini API key you obtained, fill in the proxy address, select the SRT subtitle file to be translated, and select the target language to translate to, and try the results.

 Q1: How does the reflection workflow differ from traditional machine translation?